Rahmerh/kafka-integration-examples/README.md

 1. Build (`dotnet build`) the solution.
 2. Execute `docker-compose up -d --build`

-The producer will automatically produce 100 messages with 200ms sleeps between each message.

 ## View topic contents

 I've included a AKHQ container to be able to view topics.
 Open `localhost:1337` in your browser to view.